tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### 4. Students Do: Creating Amazon S3 Buckets (15 min)

-In this activity, students will gain hands-on experience on Amazon S3 by creating a public and a private buckets.
+In this activity, students will gain hands-on experience on Amazon S3 by creating a public and private buckets.

 **Instructions:**